Who is Peter Callas?

 A retrospective of his work, Peter Callas: Initialising History was presented at the Art Gallery of New South Wales in 1999.
 Screening retrospectives of his video works have been held at the Museum of Modern Art, New York; the Kölnischer Kunstverein, Cologne; the Institute of Contemporary Arts, London; and the Berlin Film Festival.
 The retrospective, Peter Callas: The Invisible Histories of the Present, at Millenáris Park, Budapest, 2006, was held across two galleries and showed 20 touching images works simultaneously along afterward a comprehensive buildup of his prints.
 His videos have along with been screened on television stations including BBC2, London; Canal +, Paris; SAT.1, Cologne; WGBH-TV, Boston; NHK Satellite, Tokyo; Televisión Española, Madrid; and the ARS TV NETWORK, European Satellite TV Channel, Rome.

-See also 11 facts about Raffi Lavie
+See also 17 facts about Jinny Yu

 What do you think of the works of Peter Callas?